Nice

 What is the best season for a palace stay in Nice?+

-How much to budget for 3 nights in a Nice palace?+
+How much budget to plan for three nights in a Nice palace?+

-Are Nice palaces suited to families with children?+
+Are Nice palaces suitable for families with children?+

-What are the unmissable starred restaurants near the hotels?+
+What are the unmissable starred restaurants near the palaces?+

 Continue exploring